7 Top-Rated Campgrounds near Victoria, BC

 Where to Stay if You Decide not to Camp

 - Families may enjoy the Hotel Zed, another good-value hotel.
-This property is known for its funky and colorful rooms and decor and features a ping pong table and other games, as well as a pool and hot tub.
+This property is known for its funky and colorful rooms done up in 70s décor.
+Other notable features include a ping pong table and other games, as well as a pool and hot tub.
 From here, you'll have to drive in to downtown, but nothing is very far away in Victoria.

 More Related Articles on PlanetWare.com

-- Hiking: You might think you have to travel "up island" if you want to find good hiking, but in fact, you can find some great hiking trails within minutes of downtown.
+Hiking: You might think you have to travel "up island" if you want to find good hiking, but in fact, you can find some great hiking trails within minutes of downtown.
 For a look at the options, see our list of the best hikes around Victoria.
 If you are taking some time to travel around the island, chances are Tofino is on your itinerary.
 The old-growth forest here contains some of the oldest trees in Canada, and the seemingly endless stretches of beach make this an incredible area to explore on foot.
 Don't miss our top hikes in Tofino article.
 Chances are, there are numerous great hiking areas around the island you haven't even considered.
 For some ideas, see our article on where to go hiking on Vancouver Island.

-- Camping: Whether you are looking for a remote hike-in oceanfront tent site, where you can wake up to a still and quiet morning, or an RV park on the outside of a fun tourist town, you can find it on Vancouver Island.
+Camping: Whether you are looking for a remote hike-in oceanfront tent site, where you can wake up to a still and quiet morning, or an RV park on the outside of a fun tourist town, you can find it on Vancouver Island.
 For ideas and tips on where to look for these experiences, have a read through our guide to the best places to camp on Vancouver Island.
 And again, if you are heading up to Tofino, be sure to look through our list of Tofino campgrounds.